Rain or Shine – Wet New Year's Eve Party Plans Go On

 The SB Comedy Hideaway hosts Andrey Belikov and Maximilian Robert Lockwood have booked the New Vic Theatre for two shows featuring Darren Carter "the Party Starter" as part of a lineup of five comedians in the 300 seat theatre.

-Several downtown locations will be celebrating with various events, including a balloon drop at the Red Piano piano bar with a live band, Tequila Mockingbird, at M-Special brewing with no cover charge.
+Several downtown locations will be celebrating with various events, including a balloon drop at the Red Piano piano bar and nearby on State Street with a live band, Tequila Mockingbird, at M-Special brewing with no cover charge.

 The Santa Barbara Symphony has an annual show that is expected to draw a full house at the Granada Theatre.
 This year the music will be Broadway and Hollywood themes.
 It begins at 8:30 p.m.